EZO Logo

 IT Capacity planning vs capacity management

 IT capacity planning is a branch of IT capacity management.
-It focuses on monitoring the technical aspects such as drafting procurement requests, provisioning devices, balancing load on servers, and implementing data security measures.
+It focuses on monitoring the technical aspects like drafting procurement requests, provisioning devices, balancing load on servers, and implementing data security measures.
+These responsibilities are usually performed by IT engineers, technicians, and other admin staff.

 IT capacity management